Category Archives: Drama

 The rest is left to the viewer’s imagination and to wonder what happened.
 As the truth is eventually revealed, we wonder about the intended motivations and the ramifications the accusations will have on the central characters.

-The film is successful at interestingly discussing racism and assumptions, leading major characters to disagree.
-Adela and Mrs. Moore wind up at odds after the events, with Moore refusing to believe Aziz did anything wrong.
+The film successfully and interestingly explores racism and assumptions, leading major characters to disagree.
+Adela and Mrs. Moore end up at odds after the events, with Mrs. Moore refusing to believe that Aziz did anything wrong.

 Did Adela imagine the attack?
 Did somebody else attack her?

-The cinematography is brilliant and the pure excellence of the film is.
+The cinematography is brilliant, and so is the film’s pure excellence.
 The plentiful exterior scenes are delectable and simmer with beauty within each frame.
-Since many of them take place in the grandiose mountains or caves the results are exquisite.
+Since many of them take place in the grandiose mountains or caves, the results are exquisite.

-One can easily sit back and revel in the majestic sequences and many scenes are still and quiet which enhances the effects.
-As with other Lean epics, it advisable is to see this film on the biggest screen known to mankind.
+One can easily sit back and revel in the majestic sequences, and many scenes are still and quiet, which enhances the effects.
+As with other Lean epics, it is advisable to see this film on the largest screen available.

-At one-hundred and sixty-four minutes, the film is hardly non-stop action, but rather slightly laborious and lumbering.
-Some parts are a tad too slow, but the payoff is mighty and there is a measure of intrigue throughout, especially once the cave incident occurs.
+At 164 minutes, the film is hardly non-stop action, but rather slightly laborious and lumbering.
+Some parts are a tad too slow, but the payoff is mighty, and there is a measure of intrigue throughout, especially once the cave incident occurs.

 I hate to say the film drags, but perhaps fifteen to twenty minutes could have been shaved off.
 When Lean is at the helm, a hefty running time is a guarantee.

-A Passage to India (1984) is a film by a respected director that culminates a lengthy and inspired career boldly.
-While not his best film, this should not detract from the excellent experience the film provides.
+A Passage to India (1984) is a film by a respected director that boldly concludes a lengthy and inspired career.
+While not his best film, it should not detract from the excellent experience it provides.

-Grandiose sequences and sophisticated style make the film able to be viewed more than once, a marvel for a film released in the lackluster 1980s.
+Grandiose sequences and a sophisticated style make the film worth viewing more than once, a marvel for a film released in the lackluster 1980s.

 Oscar Nominations: 2 wins-Best Picture, Best Director-David Lean, Best Actress-Judy Davis, Best Supporting Actress-Peggy Ashcroft (won), Best Screenplay Based on Material from Another Medium, Best Original Score (won), Best Sound, Best Art Direction, Best Costume Design, Best Cinematography, Best Film Editing